bibleup/bibleup/README.md

 Romans 4:5-6 ✔️<br>
 Acts 1:8, 10, 12 ✔️<br>
 Jn.
 3:3, 6-9 ✔️<br>
 1 cor 1:1 ❌  1 Cor 1:1 ✔️<br>

 All bible books must start with a capital letter.
 Check the [guidelines](./docs/guidelines.md) for more details

 # Contributions
-Push requests and issues are always welcomed.
+Push requests and issues are always welcomed.<br>
 Kindly make sure you state the specifics in details, whether a bug, feature requests or a fix.<br>
 Thank you!